Inflation nears three-year low before energy bills rise

 MORE QE?

-For now, the drop in inflation means the Bank could extend its quantitative easing asset purchases in November, although three of the nine rate-setters have voiced concern over the inflation outlook.
+For now, the drop in inflation means the BoE could extend its quantitative easing asset purchases in November, although three of the nine rate-setters have voiced concern over the inflation outlook.

 Most economists still expect another dose of stimulus, although some doubt has crept in due to mounting signs that the economy grew between July and September, following three straight quarters of contraction.